alxndr/blog/_posts/2023-05-23-nasin-pi-lipu-nimi.md

 > Each glyph has a unique set roots associated with it;
 > Each glyph is sorted according to its root-order.

-This allows a dictionary user to quickly locate an unrecognized glyph within an arbitrarily-sized list of otherwise "difficult-to-order" glyphs, with only a rough understanding of the roots and ordering necessary, and **without depending on any knowledge of pronunciation** (of either the glyph or the _sitelen sitelen_ "alphabet").
+This allows a dictionary user to quickly locate an unrecognized glyph within an arbitrarily-sized list of otherwise "difficult-to-order" glyphs, with only a rough understanding of the roots and ordering necessary, and **without depending on any knowledge of pronunciation** (of either the glyph or the patterns/motifs common to _sitelen sitelen_ glyhs).

 * The most significant aspect of the glyph is designated the **primary root**.
 All glyphs have a primary root.
   * The "most significant" aspect could be the center or the largest portion of the glyph, or a unique symbol compared to the remainder of the glyph.